sooriyaarachchi/pybites.github.io-src/content/pillow-banner-flask.md

 ![home logged in]({filename}/images/pyb-banner-generator3.png)

-So the same banner would turn into a PyBites one:
+Logged it uses PyBites logos.
+Here is the same banner logged in:

 ![banner with pybites article logo]({filename}/images/pyb-banner-generator4.png)